Li Changchun: Politburo Standing Committee

 As expected, Li was named a member of the Politburo Standing Committee after Jiang's departure as General Secretary of the CCP in 2002.
 By then, Li was seen by political observers as firmly belonging to Jiang's camp.
 He was considered one of Jiang's major 'patronage appointments' to the top ruling council along with other staunch Jiang loyalists such as Jia Qinglin and Huang Ju.
 Li was ranked eighth in the party hierarchy out of the nine members of the new PSC, given the portfolio of supervising the Party organs that dealt with propaganda and ideology while taking on no other official party or state titles.

 Li was the first propaganda chief to preside over the growth of the internet in China, and as a result was largely seen as having been the forerunner in developing the internet censorship regime that became increasingly extensive over the course of his tenure.
 In October 2007, at the 17th Party Congress, it was announced that Li, then aged 63 (below the unofficial age of retirement for PSC members, 67), would serve another term as propaganda chief.
 In addition, Li was elevated from eight position in the protocol sequence to fifth, in front of Hu Jintao's putative successor Xi Jinping.

 There were high hopes among some in media circles that Li would signal a more liberal change from the strictures of former propaganda chief Ding Guangen.
 Li had made a major speech advocating that media stay "close to the public" and to real events, "instead of mechanically following Party directives."
 In addition, Li was also seen as a leading reformer due to his legacy in Guangdong, where he was not afraid to take on entrenched interests and introduce further market economic reforms.
-The hopes were short-lived however, though, after the Central Propaganda Department began closing newspapers, firing journalists, and would not allow foreign companies to produce content for TV stations in China.
+The hopes were short-lived however, though, after the Central Publicity Department began closing newspapers, firing journalists, and would not allow foreign companies to produce content for TV stations in China.
 Many editors were punished and Li Changchun "started sounding and acting like another Ding Guangen."